 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Some people who are charged with a criminal offence are granted bail by police.
 Those who are refused bail by the police can apply for bail in the Magistrates Court.
 In some cases, when a person has been refused bail by a magistrate, they may decide to apply for bail in the Supreme Court.
 This article outlines what is involved in those different types of bail applications.

 When you apply for bail in the Magistrates Court, your solicitor will mention your matter and state that you are applying for bail.
 The prosecutor will provide the court with the police facts outlining the circumstances of the alleged offence and your criminal record, if any, and any other relevant documents.
 Your lawyer will have an opportunity to read these documents and make any objections to them before the magistrate reads them.

 If there are no objections, the magistrate will read the documents.
 The magistrate will then read any documents that your solicitor tenders.
 The magistrate will ask the prosecution what its attitude to bail is.
 Bail will not always be opposed.
-If the prosecution consents to bail, this does not guarantee that the magistrate will grant bail; however, it is an important factor in favour of granting bail.
+If the prosecution consents to bail, this does not guarantee that the magistrate will grant bail but it is an important factor in favour of granting bail.

-If the Prosecution opposes bail, it is common either for the Informant (police officer) to be called to give evidence or for a form outlining the Informant’s concerns about granting bail to be handed up.
+If the prosecution opposes bail, it is common either for the informant (police officer) to be called to give evidence or for a form outlining the informant’s concerns about granting bail to be handed up.
 It is possible to object to some if not all of the content of these forms.

-When appropriate, your lawyer will indicate to the Court that someone is willing to deposit cash or security to secure your bail.
+When appropriate, your lawyer will indicate to the court that someone is willing to deposit cash or security to secure your bail.
 Normally this person will not be required to give evidence.

 After considering all of the material before the court, the magistrate will make a bail determination.